Which Hypertension Medicine is better (or More Effective)? And which is the Best?

 - When asked, what is better different people will answer in different ways (Tastes differ), as well as different doctors will respond differently.

 Let us get all this straightened out.
-But first note, that this article provided by My Canadian Pharmacy www.mycanadianpharmacypro.com is exclusively for the purpose of an insight into the classes of antihypertensive medicines.
+But first note, that this article provided by our pharmacy is exclusively for the purpose of an insight into the classes of antihypertensive medicines.
 It cannot be used as an instruction for self-treatment!
 Administration and treatment of hypertension must be conducted by your attending doctor only!

 Strategy of Antihypertensive Treatment Selection